polifonia-project/child-search-expansions/README.md

 ---

-This software included here was developed with the aim of supporting the identification of implicit themes in text and takes as reference the documentary evidence benchmark.
+The software included here was developed with the aim of supporting the identification of implicit themes in text and takes as reference the documentary evidence benchmark.

 Interactions with the ChatGPT API (or other LLM) is currently handled in